aminzaidi1/test-test/README.md

 ## Test Plan and Results

-To verify its usability, accessibility, and functioning, the dashboard was put through thorough testing.
-The accuracy of features including resource presentation, map integration, and category filtering was validated by functional testing.
-While ADA compliance testing made sure the dashboard complied with accessibility guidelines, usability testing revealed enhancements in performance and navigation.
-The findings showed that on every important statistic, the updated dashboard performed better than the original.
+To verify its usability, accessibility, and functionality, the dashboard underwent thorough testing.
+The results of functional testing, usability testing, and ADA compliance testing demonstrated that the updated dashboard outperformed the original across all key metrics.

 ---